-How to install and configure PHP 8.1 (and 7.4) with Apache on Raspberry Pi running Raspberry Pi OS (Buster or Bullseye).
+How to install and configure PHP 8.1 or later/earlier with Apache on Raspberry Pi running Raspberry Pi OS (Buster or Bullseye).

 |Branch||Initial Release||Active Support Until||Security Support Until|